kellan/laughingmeme/_posts/asides/2003-11-07-latimes-new-policy-says-iraqis-fighting-to-resist-an-occuptation-of-their-country-are-not-resistance-fighters.md

 ---
 id: 1831
-title: 'LATimes new policy says Iraqis fighting to resist an occuptation of their country are not &#8220;resistance fighters&#8221;'
+title: 'LATimes new policy says Iraqis fighting to resist an occuptation of their country are not "resistance fighters"'
 date: '2003-11-07T15:44:21+00:00'
 author: Kellan
 layout: post